-It is difficult to attribute specific clinical signs to respiratory alkalosis in the dog and cat.
-The clinical signs usually are caused by the underlying disease process and not by the respiratory alkalosis itself.
+are caused by the underlying disease process and not by the respiratory alkalosis itself.
 However, in humans, headache, light-headedness, confusion, paresthesias of the extremities, tightness of the chest, and circumoral numbness have been reported in acute respiratory alkalosis.
-In any case, clinical signs in small animals are uncommon due to efficient metabolic compensation and tachypnea may be the only clinical abnormality found, especially with chronic hypocapnia.
+In any case, clinical signs in small animals are uncommon because of efficient metabolic compensation, and tachypnea may be the only clinical abnormality found, especially with chronic hypocapnia.

-If the pH is greater than 7.6 in respiratory alkalosis, neurologic, cardiopulmonary, and metabolic consequences may arise.
-Such a pH can only be achieved in acute respiratory alkalosis before renal compensation ensues.
+If the pH exceeds 7.6 in respiratory alkalosis, neurologic, cardiopulmonary, and metabolic consequences may arise.
+Such a pH only can be achieved in acute respiratory alkalosis before renal compensation ensues.
 Alkalemia results in arteriolar vasoconstriction that can decrease cerebral and myocardial perfusion.
-In addition, hyperventilation ( $Pco_2 < 25 \text{ mm Hg}$ ) causes decreased cerebral blood flow, potentially resulting in clinical signs such as confusion and seizures.
+In addition, hyperventilation ( $PCO_2 < 25 \text{ mm Hg}$ ) causes decreased cerebral blood flow, potentially resulting in clinical signs such as confusion and seizures.